The Waterfall Methodology for Software Development Project Management

 Conclusion

-The Waterfall model can be highly effective for projects with very clear, stable requirements and where a linear approach is advantageous.
+The Waterfall model can be highly effective for projects with clear, stable requirements and where a linear approach is advantageous.
 However, its lack of flexibility can make it less suitable for more dynamic or complex projects where requirements may evolve.

 Nisha Arya is a Data Scientist and Technical writer from London.